the7blacksmith/recetasAPI/README.md

 {"id": 1, "email": "address@email.com"}

-You can check the recipe ID by following the steps in the [Searching for Recipes](#1.searching-for-recipes) section.
+You can check the recipe ID by following the steps in the 'Searching for Recipes' section.

 This initiates the process of generating and sending a verification code to the specified email address.